samplchallenges/SAMPL-containers/tutorials/SingularityTutorial.md

             --smiles "c1ccc(C(C)C)cc1CNCC(O)(O)[C@@H](NC(=O)[C@@H]2C)C[C@H](C)CCCCCCCCC(=O)N2C" \
             --output-keys docked_ligand,receptor
          ```
-7. The results files will be stored in the directory `tutorials/evergiven_output`
+6. The results files will be stored in the directory `tutorials/evergiven_output`
       * Expected files:
            * prepped receptor file: `rec-dock.pdb`
            * docked ligand file: `best_dock.pdb`

 # Tutorial: Build an AutoDock Vina Containerized Method using the Singularity Container Engine
-> This tutorial is separated into six parts: (1) the virtual environment and dependency container build, (2) the docking container build, (3) docking using the Docker container, (4) trouble shooting, (5) building your own docking container, and (6) miscellaneous important information.
+> This tutorial is separated into six parts: (1) the virtual environment and dependency container build, (2) the docking container build, (3) docking using the Singularity container, (4) trouble shooting, (5) building your own docking container, and (6) miscellaneous important information.
 >
-> We have separated the base virtual environment build (conda environment and command-line programs) from the implementation build (docking) to illustrate container inheritance and to improve the time required to build the container.
-In Section 1, we will build an adv-tutorial-base container that includes all the environment and software installations necessary to run AutoDock Vina from a Python script.
-In Section 2, we will inherit the environment from the Section 1 adv-tutorial-base container to write and build our run-able docking code in the adv-tutorial container.
+> We have separated the base virtual environment build (conda environment and command-line programs) from the implementation build (docking program) to illustrate container inheritance and to improve the time required to build the container throughout the development process.
+In Section 1, we will build an adv-tut-singularity-base container that includes all the environment and software installations necessary to run AutoDock Vina from a Python script.
+In Section 2, we will inherit the environment from the Section 1 adv-tut-singularity-base container to write and build our run-able docking code in the adv-tut-singularity container.
 >
 > This inheritance scheme is also a good practice to improve the time required to build the docking container.
 When you are writing your docking container, most of the time, you will only make changes to the new docking code you have written and thus only need to re-build the new docking code, rather than re-build the new code AND the environment/software installations.
 By separating the docking container build from the environment container build, we can build just the docking container each time we change the docking code, improving build time.
-For example, building only new code (adv-tutorial) typically takes under 5 seconds, but building new code plus environment and software installations (adv-tutorial plus adv-tutorial-base) takes upwards of 115 seconds.
+For example, building only new code (adv-tut-singularity) typically takes under 5 seconds, but building new code plus environment and software installations (adv-tut-singularity plus adv-tut-singularity-base) takes upwards of 115 seconds.
 This can be likened to independently compiling parts of a program to improve compile time as a whole later.

 ## Outline